kirtan29bosses/FSD-2/Unit-9/README.md

 Download:-
 (1) https://www.mongodb.com/try/download/shell
 (2) https://www.mongodb.com/try/download/compass
-(3) Open cmd and write "mongosh" and run.

 After downloading "https://www.mongodb.com/try/download/shell", extract the file, then open file and click on "bin" and then copy the exe files to "C" drive.